junxit/us-congress-bills-115/metadata.md

 - 2017-02-08 — Introduced in Senate
 - 2017-02-08 — Read twice and referred to the Committee on Energy and Natural Resources.
 (Sponsor introductory remarks on measure: CR S968-969)
+- 2017-03-30 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment favorably.
+- 2017-06-15 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 115-113.
+- 2017-06-15 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski with amendments.
+With written report No. 115-113.
+- 2017-06-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 150.